ijerosimic/Node-Scripts/README.md

-Simple web scraper built in node.js.
-Saves data to Sql server
+Simple web scraper built in Node.js.
+Scrapes box office data from the Imdb webpage.
+Stores the data in SQL Server.